charbelZeaiter/Sentence-Generator/README.md

 **=== What is the input file? ===**
 It is a grammar file.
 A grammar is a set of rules for some language, in this case it is called a context-free grammar (CFG).
+Essentially the input file contains tags and the program recursivly expands on tags and chooses a random expansion for those tags.
+Hence you can create your own grammars and have the program randomly generate sentances for you.
+(Always good to fill up space in an essay :P)

 Here is an example of a simple CFG: